EI-CoreBioinformatics/mikado/docs/Usage/Serialise.rst

 Transdecoder ORFs
 ~~~~~~~~~~~~~~~~~

-When Mikado analyses ORFs produced by TransDecoder_ or equivalent program, it performs additionally the following checks:
+When Mikado analyses ORFs produced by TransDecoder_, Prodigal_ or equivalent program, it performs additionally the following checks:

 #.
 Check the congruence between the length of the transcript in the BED12 file and that found in the FASTA file
 #.
 Check that the ORF does not contain internal stop codons